Serving Women, Children, Adolescents and Families

 Continuing Education and Supervision:

 I am currently a registered intern (registration #R2749) in the state of Oregon.
 During the next several years, I will work toward becoming a Licensed Professional Counselor.
 The title “registered intern” means that I have completed a graduate program in the mental health field and have earned a Masters Degree.
 As a registered intern, I work with clients while being supervised by a licensed mental health professional.
 In addition to meeting regularly with my supervisor, I am also committed to seeking consultation with other mental health professionals as needed.
-My supervisor’s name is Terra Mattson, MA, LMFT, LPC, and she can be contacted by phone 503.679.4743.
+My supervisor’s name is Alex Rankin, LPC (Licensed Professional Counselor #C3348), and he can be contacted by phone at 503-568-1510.
 I am happy to further explain my supervision requirements if you would like.

 Payment for Services: